Extractivism: Resources and techniques

-Some resources that are obtained through extraction include but are not limited to gold, diamonds, oil, lumber, water and food.
+Some resources that are obtained through extraction include, but are not limited to, gold, diamonds, oil, lumber, water, and food.
 This occurs through techniques such as mining, drilling and deforestation.
 Resources are typically extracted from developing countries as a raw material.
 This means that it has not been processed or has been processed only slightly.
 These materials then travel elsewhere to be turned into goods that are for sale on the world market.
-An example of this would be gold that is mined as a raw mineral and later in the supply chain manufactured into jewellery.
+An example of this would be gold that is mined as a raw mineral and later in the supply chain is manufactured into jewelry.